 In other words, communication is always “strictly business” and strictly limited in nature.

 It minimizes the chances for hostile interactions in front of the child and allows both parents to take a step back from their conflicts with each other.
-That way, they can focus on their child’s needs and work together without actually engaging with each other.
+That way, they can focus on their child’s needs and work together without actually engaging with each other after a divorce.

 If you have questions about your child custody situation or another child-related issue, let our team offer you the information you are looking for.
 Call us at 808-379-3538 or reach out to us online to schedule your initial consultation today.